akhilrajmailbox/YouTube/README.md

 * `cmnt_maxresult` : maximum result of comment (by defaut it is 50)
 * `cmnt_minresult` : maximum respond comment (by defaut it is 30)
 * `maxsmiles` : maximum number of smiles (by defaut it is 3)
-* `waittime` : time to wait before going to next video for comment (by defaut it is 3 hr)
+* `waittime` : time to wait before going to next video for comment (by defaut it is 120 mins)

 **Note :** Run the Script with following parameters